 The clam digger jams one end in the mud and gives the other a circular motion.
 It goes into the mud very rapidly.
 In this exercise the old women, who are very adept, flex their bodies at the hips, the head far down, as though they were trying to touch their faces with their feet.
 In this position they reach around very quickly and easily, and work with astonishing speed.29

 Shellfish were sometimes eaten raw, more often boiled, or dried for winter use.

-The big clams: cockles (Clinocardium nuttalli)- sxəpab2 (skhuh-pahb), butter clams (Saxidomus giganteaus)- stxwub (st-khwub), thin shelled littlenecks (Callithaca tenerrima)-st2absa (stahb-sah) horse clams (Tresus nuttalli)- ha2ac (hah-ats), the similar Trepax capax and geoducks (Panope generosa), were dried and traded.
-The horse clam ha2ac, 'always good eating,' and the geoduck, gwi'dəq, 'he has hairs on his penis,'
+The big clams: cockles (Clinocardium nuttalli)- sxəpab[?] (skhuh-pahb), butter clams tenerrima)-st2absa (stahb-sah) horse clams (Tresus nuttalli)- ha2ac (hah-ats), the similar